genomicsclass/book/pages/ranktest.md

 `W` is the sum of the ranks for the first group relative to the second group.
 We can compute an exact p-value for $$W$$ based on combinatorics.
-But we can also use the CLT, as statistical theory tells us that this `W` is approximated by the normal distribution.
+We can also use the CLT since statistical theory tells us that this `W` is approximated by the normal distribution.
 We can construct a z-score as follows: